opdavies/talks/source/deploying-drupal-ansible-ansistrano/slides.md

 * No server dependencies
 * Easy to add to an existing project
 * Includes relevant modules (e.g. Composer)
+* Idempotency

 ^ Drupal 8, Symfony, Ansible all use YAML
 Runs on any server with Python
-Plugins into Drupal via CLI apps like Drush and Drupal Console
+Plugins into Drupal via CLI apps like Drush and Drupal Console Changes are only made when needed (once)

 ---